 The evolution of fashion design and manufacturing

-Today we're living in the 5th Industrial Revolution, and fashion is shifting from mass production to mass customization, in which advanced digital and robotic technologies are used to meet the desires of each individual consumer.
+Today we're living in the 5th Industrial Revolution.
+Fashion uses advanced digital and robotic technologies to meet the desires of each individual consumer.

-As we know, the history of humankind is told through the history of its technological and cultural development.
-Mankind has always been able to change its relationship with nature and establish its dominance over nature by developing new technologies and knowledge.
-Humans' survival instinct has compelled us to expand our knowledge and to create means to master nature.
+As we know, the history of humankind is told through its technological and cultural development.
+Our species has always been able to change its relationship and establish its dominance over nature by developing new technologies and knowledge.
+Our survival instinct has compelled us to expand our knowledge and to create the means to master our physical environment.

 With the aid of tools, primitive humans developed agriculture and hunting, turning the natural resources they collected from nature into food and clothing and all kinds of supplies they needed to survive.
-As food, clothes have the primary utility to sustain us, protecting our bodies from cold weather to keep us alive.
+Clothes have the primary utility of sustaining us by protecting our bodies from cold weather to keep us alive.

-Clothing manufacturing is one of the oldest craftsmanship.
-We can say without fear of making mistakes that the genesis of the apparel industry is as old as agriculture or at least contemporary.
+Clothing manufacturing is one of the oldest crafts.
+We can say without much reservation that the genesis of the apparel industry is as old as agriculture or at least its contemporary.

-It was through the cultivation and exploitation of natural resources, such as vegetables and animals that we were able to gradually leave behind the nomadic migrant lifestyle and settle in a place, building cities to live together in communities.
-Technology enabled us to transform natural resources into all things we needed to survive and progress, and allowed us to invent life in society.
+It was through the cultivation and exploitation of natural resources, such as vegetables and animals that we were able to gradually leave behind the nomadic lifestyle and settle in one place, building cities to live together in communities.
+Technology enabled us to transform natural resources into all the things we needed to survive and progress and allowed us to expand our civilization.

-So, it is no surprise that knowledge, technology and design are the three pillars of fashion as well.
-For many centuries passing through four Industry Revolutions, fashion has evolved from a craftsmanship to one of the most powerful industries in the entire world.
+So, it is no surprise that knowledge, technology, and design are the three pillars of fashion as well.
+For many centuries passing through four Industry Revolutions, fashion has evolved from a craft to one of the most powerful industries in the entire world.
 The advent of new technologies and machineries has helped to enhance the supply chain and scale the production of fashion goods.
-The design process, however, has remained mostly unchanged until the 21th century.
+The design process, however, has remained mostly unchanged until the 21st century.

 Textile manufacturing began with the development of technology and techniques for processing plant and animal fibers, such as flax, wool, or cotton, into fabrics.
 It takes a lot of labor and skill to transform these raw materials into individual strands and tie them together to produce fabrics.
 It is a complex, time-consuming craft that requires expertise and dedication.
-So, this is the reason why it's considered an artistic craft work.
+The level of sophistication required to succeed at this endeavor established it as craftsman’s work.

-As the knotting and braiding process was extremely time-consuming and limited, our ancestors learned to spin which made it possible to create greater amounts of yarn in less time and with better quality and greater complexity.
+As the knotting and braiding process was extremely time-consuming and limited, our ancestors learned to spin which made it possible to create greater amounts of yarn in less time and with higher quality and complexity.

-The invention of semi-automatic spinning machines, from the first spinning wheel invented in India passing through the spinning jenny created by James Hargreaves in 1767 to the invention of power loom by Edmund Cartwright in 1785, shaped the industrial textiles production as we know today.
+The invention of semi-automatic spinning machines, from the first spinning wheel invented in India passing through the spinning jenny created by James Hargreaves in 1767 to the invention of power loom by Edmund Cartwright in 1785, created industrial textile production as we know it today.
 With the introduction of steam energy during the 1st Industrial Revolution the textile industry gained unprecedented productivity and agility, scaling up production.
 Suddenly, it was possible to produce identical copies of clothing hundreds or thousands of times.

 Over the centuries, numerous technological advancements in machinery have revolutionized the fashion industry.
 The majority of the innovations were related to fiber extraction and processing, as well as fabric manufacturing and sewing machines.
 The accelerated industrialization of the textile industry that followed the 1st Industrial Revolution made mass production and exportation possible, establishing the fashion industry as a powerful global industry.

-The discovery of electrical energy in the 19th century, during the 2nd Industrial Revolution, led to the development of some of the industry's most significant technological innovations, such as the creation of artificial fibers, nylon, as well as new technologies for dyeing, and fabric cutting, giving designers more freedom to create.
+The discovery of electricity in the 19th century, during the Second Industrial Revolution, led to the development of some of the industry's most significant technological innovations, such as the creation of artificial fibers, nylon, as well as new technologies for dyeing, and fabric cutting, giving designers more freedom to create.
 This marks the advent of fashion as we know it today and the beginning of the era that would consecrate the fashion designer as an illustrious personality, with esteem and social status.

-The 20th century inaugurated a new age in fashion with the idea of mass production.
-First implemented with the aim to produce military uniforms in Europe and spreading to the whole industry later, accelerating the industry automation.
+The 20th century marked a new age of fashion with the idea of mass production.
+First implemented with the aim to produce military uniforms in Europe and spreading to the whole industry later, accelerating the push towards automation.
 Fashion became a source of trends and our relationship with clothes was transformed by the introduction of ready-to-wear apparel.
 Mass-market fashion was now in its infancy, as well as the fear your friend might wear the same outfit as you to that important event.

-We can definitely say that the invention of the computer and robotics are the two greatest technological breakthroughs since the 1st Industrial Revolution.
-These inventions marked the advent of the 3rd Industrial Revolution and the beginning of an unprecedented revolution in the fashion industry.
+We can confidently say that the invention of the computer and robotics are the two greatest technological breakthroughs since the First Industrial Revolution.
+These inventions marked the advent of the Third Industrial Revolution and the beginning of an unprecedented changes in the fashion industry.